alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

+**Do Resampling in c++**
+For `run_gsmc_plans` make the resampling happen in c++ instead of R. This will save on memory overhead since you don't need to do reindexing in R and can use the dummy matrix for space.

 **Make immutable class members constant**
 For all classes where a variable doesn't change after initialization (think things like `ndists`, `V`, etc.) make them constant.
 This might help a little bit with thread safety but the main reason is to avoid modifying things that shouldn't be changed in code.